elastic/elasticsearch-specification/docs/schema-structure.md

 ## The `_builtins` namespace

 In the `schema.json` you will find a namespace that is not present in the `specification` folder named `_builtins`.
-This namespace hauses all the primitive types that you might need.
+This namespace houses all the primitive types that you might need.

 - `string`
 - `boolean`